International Hepato-Pancreato-Biliary Association

 International Hepato-Pancreato-Biliary Association (IHPBA) is a non-profit organization established in 1994 to focus on medical conditions and procedures related to the liver, pancreas and biliary tract.

 History

 The organisation traces its origin to International Biliary Association (IBA), which was founded in 1978 in San Francisco.
 The IBA became the International Hepato-Biliary-Pancreatic Association (IHBPA) and a World Association of Hepato-Pancreato-Biliary Surgery (WAHPBS) was also formed with the first meeting at Lund on 9–13 June 1986, with 600 nearly attendees.
 These two organisations merged to become the IHPBA in 1994.

 In 1999 the IHPBA established the journal HPB.
 The organisation was incorporated in the United States in June 2001, and it established the Warren Research Fellowship in the same year.

+Journal

+HPB is the academic journal owned by the International Hepato-Pancreato-Biliary Association (IHPBA) and is also the official Journal of the American Hepato-Pancreato-Biliary Association (AHPBA), the Asian-Pacific Hepato Pancreatic Biliary Association (A-PHPBA) and the European-African Hepato-Pancreatic Biliary Association (E-AHPBA).

+The HPB journal is dedicated to research on all aspects of benign and malignant hepatobiliary disease and its management.

+Surgical oncology represents a large part of the HPB Journal, specifically focusing on the challenges faced during management of cancer involving the liver, biliary system and pancreas.

+HPB produces twelve issues over the year, featuring content such as leading articles, expert reviews, original research, images, editorials, virtual journal clubs and reader correspondences.
+It is the journal in which the manuscripts resulting from key presentations at regional and international congresses are published.
+As of 2026, HPB has an impact factor of 3.3.

 World congress

 Since the first meeting of the merged IHPBA in 1994, the Congresses have been held even years.